How you can avoid getting the flu

 Summary

 If you do get the flu, stay home, rest, and stay hydrated.
 Your GP or pharmacist may recommend the use of over-the-counter medications to help reduce some of the symptoms.
-Your GP may also prescribe you antivirals, which may reduce the duration of your illness.
+Your GP also may prescribe you antivirals, which may reduce the duration of your illness.

 Although most people with the flu will recover without medical attention, seek medical advice if you are concerned.
 People in high-risk categories, or those experiencing signs like chest pain, should always see a doctor if they have the flu.